 Sculpteo's brass material is composed of 80% copper, 15% zinc and

 5% tin.
 It is perfect for jewellery and decorative creations.

 Available in 6 finishes: raw, mirror polished, White Rhodium Plated, Black Rhodium Plated, Gold Plated and Pink Gold Plated.

 Sterling Silver (Wax-Casting)

-The surface is available in 4 finishes: rough, mirror polished, white rhodium or black rhodium plated.
+The surface is available in 2 finishes: rough and mirror polished.

 Metal Steel / Bronze 420SS/BR